 The Washoe County School District Board of Trustees is committed to the continuous improvement of employees of the District, including themselves.
 The Board of Trustees believes that only through professional development, training, and continuing education can the District fully reach the goal of All Students by Name and Face to Graduation.

 The Board of Trustees receives training and professional development hosted by various local, state, and national organizations, including but not limited to the Washoe County School District's Board Services Department, Nevada Association of School Boards, Nevada Office of the Attorney General, Nevada Commission on Ethics, and the National School Boards Association.

 Members of the Board of Trustees are encouraged to participate in the Certified Public Official (CPO) Program offered through the University of Nevada, Reno in partnership with the Nevada League of Cities and Municipalities, Nevada Association of Counties, and Nevada Association of School Boards.

-During the 2017 Nevada Legislative Session, Assembly Bill (AB) 451 was approved and amended Nevada Revised Statute 386 to require at least 6 hours of training/professional development for members of school district board of trustees during their first and third years of service to include, but not limited:
+Nevada Revised Statute 386.327 requires at least 6 hours of training/professional development for members of school district board of trustees during their first and third years of each term of office to include, but not limited:

 - Law relating to public record, including the provisions of Nevada Revised Statutes Chapter 239;